*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Trucks are not known for having the best gas mileage.

-One of the popular things that people consider is trying truck bed covers or toppers to make the truck more aerodynamic, thereby reducing drag and increasing mileage but will that work?
+One of the popular things that people consider is trying truck bed covers, toppers or camper shells to make the truck more aerodynamic, thereby reducing drag and increasing mileage but will that work?

-Do truck toppers or bed covers actually help increase the fuel mileage?
+Do truck toppers, bed covers, or camper shells actually help increase the fuel mileage?

-Truck toppers or truck bed covers will increase your fuel mileage on average but only by a tiny percent (1-2%).
+Truck toppers, truck bed covers, or camper shells will increase your fuel mileage on average but only by a tiny percent (1-2%).
 So buying a topper or truck bed cover is not worth doing unless you need it for another reason.

-Having slightly better gas mileage is a nice perk but doesn’t make buying either a topper or cover worthwhile just for the slight increase in fuel mileage.
+Having slightly better gas mileage is a nice perk but doesn’t make buying either a topper, cover, or camper shell worthwhile just for the slight increase in fuel mileage.

 If you need a topper or bed cover to give you much more storage room in your truck then awesome, but buying one just for slightly better MPG will cost you more than it saves.

 In the rest of this article, I will go a little bit deeper into this subject about truck bed covers, toppers, and camper shells.
 Heck, I will even talk a bit about Mythbusters!

 Why Does A Truck Bed Cover Save You Gas?